Admiralty and Maritime Practice Note (A&M-1)

 (d) applies to all Admiralty and maritime matters.
 However, practitioners should also familiarise themselves with the Court's general practice notes that operate across National Practice Areas ("NPAs") and may apply to this NPA.
 Admiralty and maritime-specific practice information is available on the Court's Admiralty & Maritime NPA "homepage" and all practice notes are available on the Court's website.

 1.2 Parties should be aware of innovative Federal Court filing and case management mechanisms available to be applied in appropriate Admiralty and maritime matters so that proceedings may be commenced and managed in the manner best suited to the character and needs of each case.
-These mechanisms include a method for applicants to state their case concisely and the ability to utilise targeted document production and evidence procedures akin to those commonly adopted in international commercial arbitration (see Commercial and Corporations Practice Note (C&C-1), including paragraphs: 5.4 and following, 8.4 and following and 8.8 and following).
+These mechanisms include a method for applicants to state their case concisely and the ability to utilise targeted document production and evidence procedures akin to those commonly adopted in international commercial arbitration (see Central Practice Note at paragraph 6.8 and following, and the Commercial and Corporations Practice Note (C&C-1), including paragraphs: 5.4 and following, 8.4 and following and 8.8 and following).

 2. Overview and Definition